gravity-platform/doc/source/_pages/api/event.md

 ### EventWorker: Registering your worker

 Graviton needs to be aware which workers are interested in which events.
-First of, a `EventStatus` will only be created on the users' data changing request if a worker is registered and subscribed to that specific event.
+An `EventStatus` will only be created on the users' data changing request if a worker is registered and subscribed to that specific event.
 Those registered worker IDs will then be included in the `status` array property of the `EventStatus`, allowing the worker to set its status.

-We register our worker with a simple `PUT` request to the `/event/worker/` collection. `curl` example:
+A worker must register itself with a simple `PUT` request to the `/event/worker/` collection. `curl` example:

 ```bash
 curl -X PUT -H "Content-Type: application/json" -H "Cache-Control: no-cache" -d '